 Stock up your hotel room refrigerator with the essentials, which might look different from household to household.
 Because it will be completely empty, you might need a lot!
 Try to plan meals that don’t require any obscure ingredients.

 Additionally, stock your pantry with all your favorite snacks!
-Since you will be living here after all, you will want some munchies.
+Since you will be living here, after all, you will want some munchies.

 These tips will prevent you from ordering room service, which can easily add up!
-If you do decide to get room service (lets face it, it will happen!), opt to pay as you go instead of adding it to your room’s account.
+If you do decide to get room service (let’s face it, it will happen!), opt to pay as you go instead of adding it to your room’s account.
 This will help you keep track of how much you are spending, so you aren’t left with a giant bill at the end of your stay!

-One of the first things you should do when you get to your extended stay hotel room (besides these things to look for in a hotel room) is unpack immediately!
+One of the first things you should do when you get to your extended stay hotel room (besides these things to look for in a hotel room) is unpacking immediately!
 Everyone knows it is no fun to live out of a suitcase for weeks on ends, and things can quickly get unorganized and lost.

-Hang up your clothes in the closet- you may need to ask the hotel for more hangers, or bring your own.
-Use the dresser drawers, night stand drawers, bathroom cabinets, and any other compartments for items.
+Hang up your clothes in the closet- you may need to ask the hotel for more hangers or bring your own.
+Use the dresser drawers, nightstand drawers, bathroom cabinets, and any other compartments for items.
 Utilize all spaces in your room so your belongings aren’t thrown all over the place.

-By getting organized in the beginning, your room will slowly start to feel more like home, and you will known where everything is.
+By getting organized in the beginning, your room will slowly start to feel more like home, and you will know where everything is.
 When you are done, put your suitcases in your car so they are out of the way.